How to Write a Successful Nonfiction Book Proposal

 The Importance of the Book Proposal

 Since they receive dozens of submissions per week, editors (and agents) need to be highly selective.
 It is not unusual for an editor to skim the first part of a book proposal and decide on that basis alone whether to reject the proposed book or read further.
 Improve your chances of having your submission seriously considered by making your book proposal compelling from start to finish, and be sure to include all the elements that an editor needs to convince others at the publishing house that you should be made an offer.
 Remember that the book proposal is a selling document, not just a descriptive overview.
-When written effectively, the book proposal persuades editors that 1) there is a need for your proposed book by a sizable audience, 2) your book will be different and better than other published books on the subject, 3) you are highly qualified and motivated to be the author on the subject, and 4) you are professional about your writing and will be hard-working, pleasant, and cooperative throughout the publishing process.
+When written effectively, the book proposal persuades editors that 1) there is a need for your proposed book by a sizable audience, 2) your book will be different and better than other published books on the subject, 3) you are highly qualified and motivated to be the author on the subject, and have already established a marketing platform, 4) you are professional about your writing and will be hard-working, pleasant, and cooperative throughout the publishing process.

 Before Writing the Proposal